Archives

 Chivalry

-Chivalry: Short story by Neil GaimanMrs.
-Whitaker is a nice old lady with nice friends, who lives in a nice house in a nice neighborhood.
-She was also living a nice, peaceful life until one day her routine was interrupted by Sir Galahad, a handsome knight on a quest to find the Holy Grail.
-So begins this Neil Gaiman fantasy.
-Having recently bought the Grail at an op-shop, Mrs. Whitaker refuses Galahad’s offers of the Sword of Invincibility and Apple of (eternal) Life in exchange.
-Fortunately, the lad finds two other items that she thinks would look better on the mantelpiece!
+Chivalry: Short story by Neil GaimanThis Neil Gaiman fantasy features a nice old lady with nice friends, who lives in a nice house in a nice neighborhood.
+She was also living a nice, peaceful life until one day her routine was interrupted by Sir Galahad on a quest to find the Holy Grail.
+Having recently bought the Grail at an op-shop, the woman refuses Galahad’s offers of the Sword of Invincibility and Apple of (eternal) Life in exchange.
+Fortunately, the lad finds two other items she thinks would look better on the mantelpiece.
+Themes include civility and respect, patience, perseverance, and contentment in old age.
 More…

 Snow, Glass, Apples